Nikon D500 Comparison Review

 The Nikon D500 is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in January 2016 and is equipped with an APS-C sensor.
 It offers a resolution of 20.7 megapixel.

-The Nikon D500 has a Camera Elo of 2838.
-This very strong rating puts it among the elite group of camera grand masters.
-The D500 ranks among the top 10 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the D500 also falls among the top 10 percent.
+Is the Nikon D500 a good camera?
+The D500 has a Camera Elo of 2620.
+This rating puts the D500 among the top 10 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (APS cameras), the D500 ranks among the top 20 percent.
+Based on its within category standings, the camera earns a 5-star performance rating.

 |Digital single lens reflex|